 Defer your income until later

 When you’re about to retire, you may have the most savings that you’ve ever had up until now.
-A downturn in the markets can therefore have a big impact on your retirement income.
+Therefore a downturn in the markets can have a big impact on your retirement income.
 As you no longer work when you’re retired, you don’t have the opportunity to ride out market cycles and earn your capital back.

 Lifetime removes this risk by protecting your future income.
 If you invest now but defer your income payments until you need them, you can grow your future income with investment returns.
 Because your income is insured, it will rise with positive returns but it cannot fall, even if there is a market downturn.